Observational tests of quantum extension of Schwarzschild spacetime in loop quantum gravity with stars in the galactic center: Results

 In Figures \ref{S2} and \ref{S4}, we illustrate the full posterior distributions of our 14-dimensional parameter space of our orbital model for S2 and S4, respectively.
 On the contour plots of both figures, the shaded regions show the 68\%, 90\%, and 95\% confidence levels of the posterior probability density distributions of the entire set of parameters, respectively.

 As expected, the MCMC analysis shows that the data of S2 gives the best result due to its large data size and the inclusion of the measurements of the orbital precession.
 According to the principle of MCMC, larger data sizes can result in more accurate results, while the inclusion of the orbital precession can help break the degeneracy between the parameters $M, a, e,$ and $A_{\lambda}$ as shown by the precession per orbit function (\ref{precession}).
 However, it is important to note that the degeneracy could not be completely broken.
 Figure \ref{S2} displays contour maps that vary from circular to elliptical, indicating the presence of degeneracy between some parameters.
+In addition, we would like to mention here that in the above analysis, we perform MCMC analysis separately for each of the 17 S-stars.
+It is interesting to perform a global analysis with all 17 stars together, which is computationally expensive due to a large number of orbital parameters.
+We expect to come back to this issue in our future works.

 Clearly, the result we obtained is not as strong as those obtained from observations on the scale of the solar system, such as the gravitational time delay measured by the Cassini mission or the perihelion precession of Mercury \cite{Liu:2022qiz}.
 However, our result demonstrates that observations at the galactic center can provide constraints on black hole parameters beyond those predicted by GR.
 Our analysis offers a bound on the black hole parameter in the strong gravity regime, which differs from the constraints obtained from observations in our solar system.